wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

 # Transaction Validation

 Waves nodes validate each transaction.
-Depending on the validation result the transactions can be put in the blockchain or rejected.
+Depending on the validation result the transaction can be saved on the blockchain or rejected.

 Since node version 1.2.4, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions” the transaction validation procedure is changed.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

-> :warning: After activation of the feature #15, a fee for the invoke script transaction cannot be funded by transfer from dApp to the transaction sender.
+> :warning: After activation of the feature #15, the fee for the invoke script transaction cannot be funded by transfer from the dApp to the transaction sender.
 If sender's balance is insufficient to pay the fee, dApp script is not executed.

 ![](./_assets/tx-validaton.png)